awsdocs/amazon-efs-user-guide/doc_source/API_FileSystemDescription.md

 Required: Yes

  **ProvisionedThroughputInMibps**   <a name="efs-Type-FileSystemDescription-ProvisionedThroughputInMibps"></a>
 The throughput, measured in MiB/s, that you want to provision for a file system\.
+Valid values are 1\-1024\.
+Required if `ThroughputMode` is set to `provisioned`\.
 The limit on throughput is 1024 MiB/s\.
 You can get these limits increased by contacting AWS Support\.
 For more information, see [Amazon EFS Limits That You Can Increase](https://docs.aws.amazon.com/efs/latest/ug/limits.html#soft-limits) in the *Amazon EFS User Guide\.*
 Type: Double
-Valid Range: Minimum value of 0\.0\.
+Valid Range: Minimum value of 1\.0\.
 Required: No

  **SizeInBytes**   <a name="efs-Type-FileSystemDescription-SizeInBytes"></a>